DuyLe0710edu/DNA_CSCI311/readme.txt

 - Edit Distance

 ## Files:
-1. `UI.py`: The main GUI for interacting with the program.
+1. `GUI.py`: The main GUI for interacting with the program. you need to 'brew install python-tk' to use that
 2. `file_handler.py`: Handles reading and parsing FASTA files.
 3. `algorithms.py`: Contains the placeholders for the three sequence alignment algorithms.